craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 		- Saied:
 			- "Not too many folks come around here that I don't know about ... haven't seen anyone going by those names or looking like you."
 			- "Always have to worry about the Natives; they take captives ... they show up on our doorstep ... take what they want ... they want people who they think can show a good fight."
-	- Jdorf's Smith
+	- Diarf's Smithy
-	- Rita's Magical Goods
+	- Rita's General Goods
+		- Nice lady, she's got a Travelling section.
 	- Delonious' Emporium
+		- This guy is strange.

 Saied seemed to suggest that if Boar and Sparrow were captured by natives, they would be taken South into the Desert Cities - maybe even specifically *Nevos*.